Parrot: Culture

 Parrots have featured in human writings, story, art, humor, religion, and music for thousands of years, such as Aesop's fable "The parrot and the cat", the mention "The parrot can speak, and yet is nothing more than a bird" in The Book of Rites of Ancient China, the Masnavi by Rumi of Persia in 1250 "The Merchant and the Parrot".
 Recent books about parrots in human culture include Parrot Culture.

 In ancient times and current, parrot feathers have been used in ceremonies and for decoration.
 They also have a long history as pets, stretching back thousands of years, and were often kept as a symbol of royalty or wealth.

 Parrots are used as symbols of nations and nationalism.
 A parrot is found on the flag of Dominica and two parrots on their coat of arms.
 The St. Vincent parrot is the national bird of St. Vincent and the Grenadines, a Caribbean nation.

 Sayings about parrots colour the modern English language.
 The verb "parrot" in the dictionary means "to repeat by rote".
 Also clichés such as the British expression "sick as a parrot" are given; although this refers to extreme disappointment rather than illness, it may originate from the disease of psittacosis, which can be passed to humans.
 The first occurrence of a related expression is in Aphra Behn's 1681 play The False Count.
 Fans of Jimmy Buffett are known as parrotheads.
 Parrots feature in many media.
 Magazines are devoted to parrots as pets, and to the conservation of parrots.
 Fictional media include Monty Python's "Dead Parrot sketch", Home Alone 3 and Rio; and documentaries include The Wild Parrots of Telegraph Hill.

 Parrots have been a food source to several groups.
-Australian settlers made parrot pies, while the Maori hunted kakapos for their meat and feathers.
+Australian settlers made parrot pies, while the Maori hunted kākāpō for their meat and feathers.

 Every year on 31 May, World Parrot Day is celebrated around the world.